Types and Examples of Groups

 Groups from Other Structures > s.a. group action.

-* And structured sets or categories: Each set, possibly with extra structure (e.g., a diff manifold) X defines the group of automorphisms of X; Each category A defines the group of homomorphisms of A.
+* And structured sets or categories: Each set, possibly with extra structure (e.g., a differentiable manifold) X defines the group of automorphisms of X; Each category A defines the group of homomorphisms of A.

 * Mapping class group: The group Map(M) of equivalence classes of large diffeomorphisms of a manifold; Consists (at least for 2D manifolds with punctures), of a pure mapping class group + a braid group; Its inequivalent unitary irreducible representations for a spatial manifold give rise to "theta sectors'' in theories of quantum gravity with fixed spatial topology.